 Students who receive the NYSED Seal of civic Readiness must earn a total of 6 points.
-Two points earned from Column #1 (left), and four points earned from Column #2 (right).
+Points are accrued through classroom activities and projects throughout their high school experience.

 World Languages

 Introductory French

 Prerequisite - None 1 Credit, Grade 9

 This course is designed to meet the Languages Other Than English (LOTE) communication skills set by New York State standards for high school graduation.
 Coursework consists of repetition of middle school-level concepts/vocabulary.
 Students who did not complete this requirement in middle school may complete the LOTE requirement by successfully completing this course.